lupyuen/pinephone-nuttx/README.md

 CONFIG_RAM_START=0x40000000
 ```

 That's 128 MB RAM.
-Which should work OK with PinePhone's 2 GB RAM.
+Which should fit inside PinePhone's 2 GB RAM.

 The NuttX Image was built with this Linker Command, based on `make --trace`...